cityofaustin/playbook/README.md

 6. Run `$ jekyll serve --watch --force_polling`

 7. Visit [http://localhost:4000/playbook](http://localhost:4000/playbook/) in your browser to preview the site and let the magic begin!
+You can edit the files from your local machine.
+They will be synced to the VM where Jekyll will rebuild the site.
+Refresh your browser to see the changes.

-8. Don't forget to shutdown the vagrant box when your done using `$ vagrant halt` or `$ vagrant destroy`
+8. Don't forget to shutdown the vagrant box when your done using the commands `$ vagrant halt` or `$ vagrant destroy`

 ### Editing the Styling